airthingy/tensorflow-class-regression/README.md

 > **Did you know?** All participants in a graph, like placeholders, variables, and the graph itself is a ``tf.Tensor``.
 The result of running a graph may or may not be a tensor.
 In our example above the result is a simple ``float32``.

 ## Variable
 Variables are where results of computation can be saved.
-Let's model this very simple operation that increments a variable.
+Let's model this operation that increments a variable.

 ```python
 i = i + 1
 ```

-If you may recall from your CompSci 101 days this is actually a combination of two operations:
+You may recall from your CompSci 101 days that this is actually a combination of two operations:

-- Add 1 to ``i``.
+- Add 1 to ``i`` and save the result in a temporary variable (created behind the scene by the compiler).
-- Save the result of the addition to the memory location pointed to by ``i``.
-We simply assign the result to the variable ``i``.
+- Assign the result to the variable ``i``.

 Let's create a graph that models this problem.
 At the bottom of ``basic.py`` add these lines.

 ```python
 i = tf.Variable(0.0)
 result = tf.add(i, 1)

 graph = tf.assign(i, result)
 ```